 8. Ontario Place

-Once a bustling amusement park (way in the 80’s!), this waterfront park is currently being redeveloped for future recreational uses.
+Once a bustling amusement park, this waterfront park is currently being redeveloped for future recreational uses, though there are still some concerts and events happening in warmer months.
 The most notable part of Ontario Place is the series of domed buildings that look like islands floating in Lake Ontario, which includes the IMAX movie theatre Cinesphere.